PascalBod/lm-vm/README.md

 [Download Linux Mint, Cinnamon edition](https://linuxmint.com/download.php) ISO image.
 At the time of writing, version is 22.1.

+> [!Note]
+> 22.1 is not the latest version of Linux Mint.
+The latest one is 22.3, but it ships with a kernel which
+> has issues with VirtualBox.
+Consequen tly, I stick with 22.1.

 Verify the integrity of the downloaded file.

 Start VirtualBox, and create a new virtual machine, using the Linux Mint ISO file previously downloaded.
 Set configuration parameters to following values: